JonCooperWorks/judas/README.md

 ./proxy --target https://target-url.com --address=0.0.0.0:8080
 ```

-Judas can also inject custom JavaScript into requests by passing a URL to a JS file with the ```inject-js``` argument.
+Judas can also inject custom JavaScript into requests by passing a URL to a JS file with the ```--inject-js``` argument.

 Example:
 ```